Which smoke detector do I need for my inspection?Download the Massachusetts Smoke & Carbon Monoxide Requirements

 Two Different Types of Smoke Alarms

 Let’s begin with an explanation of the two different types of smoke alarms; photoelectric and ionization.
+If you have been having problems setting up your smoke alarm, then you may need to hire a commercial electrician for some professional help.

 Photoelectric smoke alarms